 Many Apple Music customers have reported difficulty in sharing playlists, despite the fact that sharing playlists is simple in general.
 More precisely, the’share’ option does not appear to be available for certain users.
 The majority of the time, this is due to the fact that someone hasn’t made an Apple Music profile.
 Check this by opening the Apple Music app, tapping the ‘Listen Now’ button on the bottom navigation bar, and then tapping the profile symbol at the top-right of the screen, as seen in the screenshot.

-His primary interest is cellphones, but he’s eager to chat to you for hours about just about everything that involves a computer processor.
-He currently resides in Kalamazoo, Michigan, with his wife, two cats, and a pit bull/boxer mix as a family.
-Joe Maring has more to say.
+- He currently resides in Kalamazoo, Michigan, with his wife, two cats, and a pit bull/boxer mix as a family.

 As an Apple Music subscriber, you have the ability to share Apple Music library playlists as well as playlists you’ve individually produced with friends who are also Apple Music subscribers.
 Playlists may be shared via Messages, Mail, Twitter, Facebook, and AirDrop, among other methods of communication.
 Continue reading to find out how it’s done.